Phosphor

 Toast(Corner) Role Corner-anchored, click-through, no exclusive zone

 The four fixed presets are exposed as accessor functions that return a reference to a function-local static (Meyers singleton).
-First call constructs the Role lazily; subsequent calls return the same object.
+The first call constructs the Role lazily, and subsequent calls return the same object.
 This makes the presets safe to use from any consumer's static initializer regardless of dynamic-init order across translation units or shared libraries.

 The parameterised Panel and Toast functions return a fresh Role per call so the scope prefix encodes the edge/corner variant.